Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

 ### Introduction

+Before beginning this process you should read the following documentation:

+- [Plone Installation Documentation](http://docs.plone.org/manage/installing/index.html).

 If you have any issues you should read the following pages carefully:

-- [Plone Installation Documentation](http://docs.plone.org/manage/installing/index.html).

 - [Guide to deploying and installing Plone in production](http://docs.plone.org/manage/deploying/index.html).

 - [Simple Linux Plone Bika nginx SSL varnish zeocluster Supervisor configuration](https://github.com/bikalabs/Bika-LIMS/wiki/simple-Linux-Plone-Bika-nginx-SSL-varnish-zeocluster-supervisor-configuration)

 ***

 ### Linux Installation Steps